nickjj/orats/README.md

 - Create development, staging and production environments.
 - Use environment variables for things that are likely to change per environment.
 - Use environment variables for anything that is sensitive and should not be included into version control.
+- Add environment variables for google analytics UI, disqus short name and S3 in addition to a bunch of typical rails values.
 - Use redis as the cache backend.
 - Use sidekiq as a background worker.
 - Use puma as the server with settings capable of doing phased restarts.
 - Use foreman in development mode to manage starting both the rails server using puma and sidekiq.
+- Add a rake task to handle upgrades using the `backup` gem.
 - Set the production asset precompiler to include fonts and png files.
 - Set the production logger to rotate the logs daily.
 - Set the timezone to EST.